2022-23 USC Transfer Acceptance Rate, Requirements, and Application Deadline

 • Portfolios (for some majors)

-In addition to meeting the USC transfer requirements, students who have the best chance to gain admissions to USC have done the following:
+In addition to meeting the USC transfer requirements, students who have the best chance to gain admission have done the following:

 • Completed a lower-division writing course.